KamyaK-1/Foundations-of-Machine-Learning/Week 1/README.md

 They allow for interactive coding, making it easy to run code snippets and see results immediately.
 Checkout this [video](https://youtu.be/HW29067qVWk?si=ur1Cqn8wDdcfwuUf&t=163) to learn how to install the required software and how to create and run **.ipynb** files

+## Git and Github
+Though it's not necessary to go into the details of git for this project, having knowledge of a few basic commands would be helpful.
+Here's a link to the official [Github documentation](https://docs.github.com/en/get-started/start-your-journey/hello-world).
+You only need to know the commands given in the __Hello World__ page.